TekniskFiskevegn/fiskevegn-1/README.md

 ## Todo

 @ Sytalaust
+- menu links should probably be in a config file rather than ui
 - continue work with list and the different list items, and the difference between image item and logo item
 - utils + typography = sant
 - improvements naming convention